 Anastasia at Exhale Spa in Boston

-Acupuncture at Exhale Spa.
-All the benefits of private wellness office nestled within a 17,000 sq ft Spa in Boston.
-Access to in-house massage therapists, yoga classes and steam room.
+within a 17,000 sq ft Spa in Boston.
+Access to in-house massage

 Excellent Acupuncture and Wellness Guidance provided in an environment designed to facilitate relaxation and cultivate your wellness potential.